 Complete a traffic offender program (drug driving offenders only)

 Completing a Traffic Offender Program demonstrates to the Magistrate that you are serious about improving your driving behaviour.
 The Traffic Offenders Program is designed to increase a person’s understanding of their social obligations, particularly where they relate to traffic laws.
 When sentencing a drug driving offender, a Magistrate may take into account any changes of attitude displayed since you attended the traffic offender program These courses are offered in a variety of formats, from online to an intensive one day per week for eight weeks.
 Depending on your offence and your record, our team can advise which is the most appropriate for your circumstances.

 Below are some specific recommendations for persons pleading guilty to assaults and other violent offences.

 Complete a course in anger management

-If you are pleading guilty to an assault offence and the victim of the assault (or the police on their behalf) is seeking an apprehended domestic violence order, the court is duty bound to make an order except in some limited circumstances.
-So it is in your interests to agree to the making of an order that the court is likely to make anyway.
-It demonstrates to the court that you are keen to ensure that the victim is adequately protected in the future.
+If you are pleading guilty to an assault offence and the victim of the assault (or the police on their behalf) is seeking an Apprehended Domestic Violence Order, the court is duty-bound to make an order except in some limited circumstances.
+It is in your interests to agree to the making of an order that the court is likely to make anyway.
+This demonstrates to the court that you are keen to ensure that the victim is adequately protected in the future.